VidulaDakshitha/Sensor_System_CODE4/README.md

 9️⃣ Now run "SensorApplication" project and check the webpage that random CO2 & smoke levels will be generating 🙌.

-1️⃣0️⃣ Now run "SensorSystem_RMI_Server" and "SensorSystem_RMI_Desktop" projects accordingly.
+1️⃣0️⃣ Now run "SensorSystem_RMI_Server" and "SensorSystem_RMI_Desktop" projects accordingly 💥.

 ☑️ LOGIN PASSWORD: 123